neocl/speach/docs/api_media.rst

 This is a module for media processing.

-For common media code samples, please refer to :ref:`tut_media`.
+For common media code samples, please refer to :ref:`recipe_media`.

 .. automodule:: speach.media
    :members: